morningspace/cp4waiops-gitops/docs/deploy-cp4waiops-and-robotshop.md

 - (Optional) Remove any groups that you do not want in the application.
 - Click `Create`.
 The application is added to the  list of all applications on the dashboard, and if selected, to the list  of favorite applications.

-### Enable Humio Live Log and Trigger Applicaton Story/Alert
+### Enable Humio live log and trigger applicaton story/alert

 To enable Humio live log, in WAIOPS Web UI: